Center for Nursing & Healthcare Professionals

 This was the first private contribution toward the Altamonte Springs Campus.

-In addition, Central Florida Regional Hospital, Florida Hospital Altamonte and Orlando Regional South Seminole Hospital donated $250,000 each to help Seminole State purchase state-of-the-art equipment and hire more nursing faculty.
+In addition, Central Florida Regional Hospital, Florida Hospital Altamonte (now AdventHealth Altamonte Springs) and Orlando Regional South Seminole Hospital donated $250,000 each to help Seminole State purchase state-of-the-art equipment and hire more nursing faculty.
 With a state match, the impact of the initial gifts is $2.4 million.

 The Altamonte Springs Campus has 16 special purpose laboratories, each with state-of-the-art media teaching stations, including classrooms that use cutting-edge audio/visual technology with computer and wireless Internet connectivity.

-The campus houses all Seminole State Healthcare Programs, including nursing, physical therapy assistant, respiratory care and health information management.
+The campus houses all Seminole State Healthcare Programs, including nursing, physical therapist assistant, respiratory care and health information management.